ISDaniel-DEV/PFC-k8s/README.md

 All deployed with Kubernetes.

-This is the link to the deployed page. https://desigbay.es/
+This is the link to the deployed web page https://desigbay.es/